 It is also an island of controversy, with its reliance on peat coming into question.
-Some will argue it’s a Whisky haven, where the finest drams of the craft are made, while others take the stance that it’s limited in its focus on peat.
+Some will argue it’s a Whisky haven, where the finest drams of the craft are made.
+Others take the stance that it’s limited in its focus on peat.

 Let’s take a closer look at some of these arguments.

-Many Whisky fans find the peat in Islay malts somewhat overpowering.
+Many Whisky fans find the peat in Islay Whisky malts somewhat overpowering.
 The island is famous for its thick, smoky drams, with the drying sensation of peat wrapped up in a wide variation of other flavours.
 However, for many drinkers, this is not ideal, and the peat is the over-riding flavour.
-Whisky is a complex drink, with a lot going on, so for some, the presence of such a big flavour can be off-putting.
+Whisky is a complex drink, with a lot going on.
+For some, the presence of such a big flavour can be off-putting.

 This brings us into our next point, which is the fact that drams with such an overbearing quality can sometimes seem less complex.
 When peat takes over, as some may taste, it can downplay the other flavours.
-Obviously the counter argument to this is that Islay malts are richly complex, with the peat itself having nuances and a range of flavours.
+Obviously the counter argument to this is that Islay Whisky malts are richly complex.
+The peat itself has nuances and a range of flavours.
 But for some, it is too big and bold to be properly deciphered.

 It can also be argued that the island has too much of a focus on peat.
-While not every distillery will use peat to the same extent, and several produce malt with little or no peat, they all interact with it in some capacity.
+Not every distillery will use peat to the same extent.
+Several produce malt with little or no peat, they all interact with it in some capacity.
 To some critics, this might come across as somewhat limiting.
-But again, peat is wonderfully nuanced in itself, so the variation of malts that use it only go to show all the different things that can be done with it.
+But again, peat is wonderfully nuanced in itself.
+The variation of malts that use it only go to show all the different things that can be done with it.

 The biggest argument against using peat, as made by Stuart Hendry, Brand Heritage and Commercial Manager at Glengoyne, is that it is simply too bold.
 It is undeniable that peat is a big flavour, it booms out of most malts and can be detected from nose to finish.
 For some, this is just too much Hendry makes the point that some prefer more subtle, complex Whiskies, where the flavours need to be drawn out, rather than hitting your taste buds immediately.
 Of course, this is an argument that can be again countered with the fact that peat has its own flavours.

-Whatever your stance of Islay and its peated inhabitants may be, surely we can all agree that the best way to really know if peat is good or not is to sit down and enjoy a dram or two!
+Whatever your stance on Islay Whisky and its peated inhabitants may be, surely we can all agree that the best way to really know if peat is good or not is to sit down and enjoy a dram or two!